hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ### Predicting consumption
 When and how much electricity we consume throughout the day is one of the most important inputs.
 We decided that we will not try to schedule consumption, at least not in this version.
-I.e., we will not launch home appliances at specific times, or recommend users to do so.
+Meaning that, we will not launch home appliances at specific times, or recommend users to do so.
 We only predict what the consumption will be in each period.

 The users input estimated total consumption per day.